Picolab/pico-engine/GETTING_STARTED.md

 wherever you want it.
 In its "About" tab (click on it to reveal the tabs) you can change its display name and color.

-Also, in the "About" tab you can add child Picos, and delete them.
+Also, in the "About" tab you can add child Picos.

 In the "Rulesets" tab you can see the information held for your Pico by each of its rulesets, and you can view the source code of each ruleset.